belimmer/PerturbationSaliencyEvaluation/applications/atari/README.md

 ﻿# Atari (Deep Reinforcement Learning agents)

 This subfolder contains the code to run our experiments on four different reinforcement learning agents (Breakout, Pac-Man, Space Invaders, and Frostbite).
-It also contains our implementation of the 4 different perturbation-based XAI approaches.
+It also contains our implementation of the 5 different perturbation-based XAI approaches.

 # How to replicate our experiments:
 ## HIGHLIGHT State Selection:
-To find HIGHLIGHT states you have to run *`highlights_stream_generator`*, which generates a *stream* folder that contains a stream of states for the agent you specified within *`highlights_stream_generator`*.
+To find HIGHLIGHT states you have to run *`highlights_stream_generator.py`*, which generates a *stream* folder that contains a stream of states for the agent you specified within *`highlights_stream_generator.py`*.
-Afterward, you can use *`highlights_state_selection`* to find the HIGHLIGHT states within this stream according to the HIGHLIGHT-DIV algorithm(https://scholar.harvard.edu/files/oamir/files/highlightsmain.pdf).
+Afterward, you can use *`highlights_state_selection.py`* to find the HIGHLIGHT states within this stream according to the HIGHLIGHT-DIV algorithm(https://scholar.harvard.edu/files/oamir/files/highlightsmain.pdf).
-We committed the HIGHLIGHT states that we used during our experiments in *`HIGHLIGHTS_states`*.
+We committed the HIGHLIGHT states that we used for our generated saliency map images in *`HIGHLIGHTS_states`*.

 ## Parameter Tuning:
-To find suiting parameter ranges for the different segmentation algorithms we used *`segmentation_test.py`* to visually inspect different segmentation.
-After that, you can use *`parameter_test.py`* to calculate which parameter combination for the saliency map approach that you specified within the script achieves the highest insertion metric score across the states in *`HIGHLIGHTS_states`*.
+The directory *`parameter_search`* contains the modules we used for finding parameters that work well for each saliency approach.

+- The subfolder *`parameter_search/Verification`* deals with finding the most suitable variants of the insertion metric.
+*`full_occllusion_search.py`* calculates the insertion metric for a full stream of 1000 saliency maps created by 26 different occlusion sensitivity parameter combinations.
+The raw results are saved under *`insertion_metric/results/pacman`*.
+*`full_occlusion_evaluation.py`* processes and combines those raw results, calculating a mean and standard deviation value for each parameter combination.
+These processed results are saved under *`parameter_search/Verification/occlusion_results_...`*, where the last term describes how the single insertion metric results were processed.
+This allows us to choose the normalization methods that result in the lowest standard deviation.

+- *`parameter_search/Verification`* also contains several subsets of states of the pacman agent which were either randomly selected by *`select_random_states.py`* or chosen the HIGHLIGHTS modules mentioned above.
+We used *`highlights_occlusion_search.py`*, to run insertion metric evaluations on those subsets for the aforementioned 26 different occlusion sensitivity parameters.
+The raw results are saved under *`parameter_results`* in the subfolder of each state subset.
+Now *`highlights_occlusion_evaluation.py`* is used to process and combine the raw results for each of those subfolders analogously to *`full_occlusion_evaluation.py`*.
+In addition, *`highlights_occlusion_evaluation.py`* calculates the correlation of the parameter rankings defined by the processed results of each state subset with the rating based on the full results obtained by *`full_occlusion_evaluation.py`*.
+The correlation results are saved under *`correlation_values_....csv`* and are used to determine which state subset is best suited to represent the full stream in a parameter search.

+- After finding suitable variants of the insertion metric and a state subset that represents the full stream in the subdirectory *`parameter_search/Verification`*, we used *`parameter_search/parameter_test.py`* to test a wide variety of parameters for all saliency map approaches.
-The results are saved in *`parameter_results`* and we committed our results there.
+The raw results are saved under *`parameter_search/paramter_results`* as *`best_parameters_black.npy`* and *`best_parameters_random.npy`*.
+*`parameter_search/parameter_test_combiner`* processes and combines those results in readable .csv files.
+The final combined ranking of the parameter combinations is contained in *`final_parameters_results.csv`*.

-## Insertion Metric and Run-time Testing:
+## Insertion Metric:

+The directory *`insertion_metric`* contains the scripts and results for our insertion metric tests.
-Run *`insertion_metric/insertion_metric_main.py`* to calculate the insertion metric and run-time for 1000 states of each game for all the saliency map approaches.
+Run *`insertion_metric/insertion_metric_main.py`* to calculate the insertion metric for 1000 states of each game for all saliency map approaches.
-The results are saved in *`insertion_metric/results`*.
+The raw results are saved in *`insertion_metric/results`*.
-Then you can use *`insertion_metric/insertion_metric_plot.py`* to plot the results and save the figures in *`insertion_metric/figures`*.
+Then you can use *`insertion_metric/insertion_metric_plot.py`* to process and combine the raw insertion metric results.
-We committed our results and figures in the corresponding folders.
-*`insertion_metric/times.py`* calculates the mean run-time per saliency based on the results in *`insertion_metric/results`*.
+These results are saved in  *`insertion_metric/results`* under *`pacman_mean_AUCS.csv`* for instance.
+To make those results more readable, we used *`readable_table.py`*.
+The resulting data frames (e.g. *`pacman_cleaned.csv`*) are saved in  *`insertion_metric/results`*.
+Our final results are also committed there.

 ## Sanity Checks:
+The directory *`sanity_checks`* contains the scripts and results for the sanity checks (https://arxiv.org/abs/1810.03292).
 Run *`sanity_checks/sanity_checks_main.py`* to run the sanity check on 1000 states of each game for all the saliency map approaches.
 The results are saved in *`sanity_checks/results`*.
 Then you can use *`sanity_checks/sanity_checks_plot.py`* to plot the results and save the figures in *`sanity_checks/figures`*.